khanmjk/altsoftwareplanning/README.md

 ### AI Assistant

 * **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete, realistic system and 3-year plan from a single text prompt.
 * **Settings Management:** A globally accessible "AI Assistant" button in the top bar allows you to enable/disable AI mode and securely save your API key in local storage.
+The modal provides explicit instructions and disclaimers for using a free API key.
+* **Loading Animation:** A spinner provides visual feedback while the AI is processing your request.
+* **Generation Statistics:** After a system is created, a panel displays metrics about the LLM interaction, including token and character counts for the input and output.

 ### System Navigation